JohnTelford/rstblog/source/av.rst

 Testing AVs
 ...........

+“Simulation is not something you do in a vacuum, without any connection with the real world and real data,” said Davide Bacchet, Voyage’s vice president of engineering.
+“We can only progress to the point where the simulation is accurate.”[#]_

 AV sensor and control systems could be tested   in test harnesses.
 Computers model  sensor data and  cameras watch  virtual reality of changing conditions and hazards.